Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings

 Mobile app install ads are advertisements designed to drive installs of a mobile app.
 Although they can appear across the entire spectrum of digital channels (\textit{e.g.}, search, social media, display, in-app, video), they generally link to an app's listing in an app store to allow consumers to install the app from the ad directly.
 Moreover, they are generally mobile-only to make the app installation process as frictionless as possible.
 Figure \ref{fig_ad_examples} illustrates four examples of such ads.

 We conducted our analysis on the historical advertising campaign data of a major game developer, which we refer to as GameSpace.
-This data was provided to us through our collaboration with a US-based startup, which we call AdTech, that manages and optimizes digital advertising spend on behalf of GameSpace and other clients.
-This data tracks the daily spend, impressions, clicks, and installs for all the digital advertising campaigns set up by GameSpace across 85 different ad publishers for 500 days between 2018 and 2019 (exact dates are omitted due to privacy concerns).
+These data were provided to us through our collaboration with a US-based startup, which we call AdTech, that manages and optimizes digital advertising spend on behalf of GameSpace and other clients.
+The data track the daily spend, impressions, clicks, and installs for all the digital advertising campaigns set up by GameSpace across 85 different ad publishers for 500 days in 2018 and 2019 (calendar dates are withheld due to privacy concerns).
 Paid installs are installs that occur as a result of a user clicking on a paid advertisement.
-We used last-touch attribution where the last ad impression is credited with the install and not any previous ad impressions.
+We used last-touch attribution, crediting the last ad impression with the install rather than any previous impressions.
 Organic installs are installs that occur without a user clicking on any paid advertisements.
 Overall, organic installs account for just over 40\% of all installs.
 To provide a sense of the scope of this data, over 100 billion impressions were served worldwide during our time period.